-The book’s title refers to a different kind of rupture between reality and the celluloid world.
-“On a theatre stage that consists of three walls – left, right and back – the fourth wall forms the imaginary screen through which the audience sees the scene unfold.
-The actors, conscious of this barrier, tend to break through it now and then by hinting at their own fiction, acknowledging the camera and the act.”
-But now the 24-year-old has applied this concept to documentary photography by way of commenting on the paradoxes of his chosen medium.
+The work’s title refers to a different kind of rupture between reality and the celluloid world.
+A theatre stage consists of three walls; left, right and back.
+The fourth wall represents the imaginary screen through which the audience looks at the scenes unfold on stage.
+The actors, conscious of this barrier, tend to break through it now and then by hinting at their own fiction, acknowledging the camera and the act.

 Reference texts & reviews:

 Simon Bainbridge, British Journal of Photography, UK, 2013

 Laura van Grinsven, Mamihlapinatapai exhibition catalogue, Belgium, 2012